Bethlehem Public Library

 The president will appoint trustees to serve on any of the four (4) standing committees of the library board: nominating, building, finance and personnel.
 Other standing committees will be appointed as the business of the board may require.
 Committees will consist of one or more members and will be considered discharged upon completion of the term of office of the president.

-A nominating committee composed of two (2) members will be appointed by the president after the school district election to designate a slate of officers to be elected at the July meeting.
+A nominating committee composed of at least two (2) members to be appointed by the president after the library district election to designate a slate of officers to be elected at the July meeting.
+The president cannot serve on the nominating committee.

 The finance committee will generally oversee the financial affairs of the library.
-The primary responsibility of this committee will be to work with the director and any other designated staff members on preparation of the annual library budget.
+The primary responsibility of this committee will be to work with the treasurer and any other designated staff members on the preparation and execution of the annual library budget.

 All committees will make a progress report to the board as necessary.
 No committees shall have other than advisory powers unless the board delegates specific power to act on its behalf, pending a subsequent meeting of the board for confirmation.